 Residents are required to attend presentations by visiting consultants and guest lecturers.
-Residents will also have the opportunity to attend selected consultant presentations at the Prosthodontic Program and at Walter Reed National Dental Center at Bethesda, Bethesda, MD.
+Residents will also have the opportunity to attend selected consultant presentations at the Prosthodontic Program and at the Naval Dental School at Bethesda, Bethesda, MD.
 Residents will be assigned specific duties to support consultant's visits.